usewarpspeed/warpspeed-examples/README.md

-# GalaxyBrain Examples
+# Warpspeed Examples

+> **Warning**
+> This repo is outdated.
+All examples will move to the main [Warpspeed](https://github.com/usewarpspeed/warpspeed) in the future.

-This repository contains app examples made with [GalaxyBrain](https://github.com/galaxybrain-labs/galaxybrain) showcasing different GPT use cases.
+This repository contains app examples made with [Warpspeed](https://github.com/usewarpspeed/warpspeed) showcasing different AI workflow use cases.